OpenMobileAlliance/githubpages-doc-guidelines/content/en/blogs.md

 "DD": is the day

-"BLogTitle": is a free name for the file
+"BlogTitle": is a free name for the file

 </alert>